RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 ## Enable automatic connections

 When building a tunnel like this, it's important for each end of the tunnel to reconnect in the event of issues.
-This was an incredibly annoying caveat with OpenVPN, but wireguard deals with this very well.
+This was an incredibly annoying caveat with OpenVPN, but WireGuard deals with this very well.

 To do this, we simply enable a systemd service, based on the name of the config file.
 If the config is at `/etc/wireguard/my-tun.conf`, then enable `wg-quick@my-tun.service`.